Juan Andrade: Biography

+He married María Teresa García Banús in 1929, known after their marriage as Teresa Andrade, communist activist, translator and publisher.

 After the merging of the Communist Left with the Workers and Peasants' Bloc, which created the Workers' Party of Marxist Unification (POUM) in 1935, Andrade was elected member of the Central Committee and became one of the driving forces and main writers of La Batalla, a journal run by Joaquín Maurín.
 Many founders of Spanish communism, including Maurin and the very own Andrade, met again at the POUM such as Andreu Nin, Julian Gorkin, Luis Portela and Daniel Rebull, among others.

 At the beginning of the Spanish Civil War in 1936, Andrade moved to Barcelona and joined the Executive Committee of the POUM.
 During this stage, marked by the social revolution, he founded the Editorial Marxista, and specialized in socialization and planned economy.
 After the Barcelona May Days in 1937 and the banning of the POUM, he was arrested on June 16, 1937, and remained in prison until the end of 1938, after being tried and convicted for taking part in the events.

 After the end of the conflict in 1939 and the defeat of the Republic, he was exiled in France.
 There, he was arrested again in 1940 by the Vichy regime and the Gestapo, and convicted for supporting the French Resistance against Nazism.
 In August 1944, he was freed by a French Resistance commando team led by the leader of the POUM, Wilebaldo Solano.
 He afterwards joined in Toulouse POUM reorganization activities.
 During his exile, he collaborated with La Batalla and other publications, and organized a Spanish service against Nazism in France.

 He went back to Spain in August 1978 and died in Madrid on May 1, 1981.